angelsk/mootools-autocompleter/README.md

 Credit: Harald Kirschner - http://digitarald.de/project/autocompleter/

-Updated to work with MooTools 1.4.5 (with compatibility) by Jo Carter (angelsk on github)
+Updated to work with MooTools 1.4.5 (with/without compatibility) by Jo Carter (angelsk on github) and partikule (on github)

 This AutoCompleter script for [MooTools](http://mootools.net/) provides the functionality for text suggestion and completion.
 It features different data-sources (local, JSON or XML), a variety of user interactions, custom formatting, multiple selection,